9. Spex FAQ¶

 Similarly to the previous one, this error is caused by insufficient precision: Spex expects the spin-quantization axis to be invariant with respect to the crystal symmetries in the case of non-collinear magnetism.
 Obvious solution: Make sure that the spin-quantization axis is defined with sufficient precision in the DFT run.

 Both errors are caused by eigenstates (read from the DFT output) that are symmetry broken, i.e., they do not reflect sufficiently the crystal symmetries.
 This could be a problem of the DFT code.
 At the moment, there is no general solution to this problem.
-The second error can be circumvented, though, by setting the parameter
+The second error can be circumvented by setting the parameter

 irrep_thresholdin “irreps.f” to 0, which might lead to slower calculations.
+As a last resort, you can set the keyword

 (quasiparticle.f) Solution of quasiparticle equation did not converge after 5000 iterations.